What do you need?

 • Here is a list of common questions and answers:

--“How long are we out there?” - My typical days out start at 10 am and wrap up around 4 or 5 pm.
+-“How long are we out there?” - Our typical days out start at 10 am and wrap up around 4 or 5 pm.
 Summer hours may vary due to heat restrictions.

--“Is it the same trip for every client?” - No, I try to cater a unique experience based on your skill and comfort level.
+-“Is it the same trip for every client?” - No, we try to cater a unique experience based on your skill and comfort level.

 -“How many fish will we catch?” - Depends on the day, time, fish Gods, and so forth!
 Maybe none, maybe one, maybe a bunch!

 -“Do you take tips?” - Does a fish like water?!
-You bet I do!
+You bet we do!